 And that’s it - you’re good to go!

-If you have any questions, or still aren't sure on the best way to go - here’s a more detailed article on how to give someone shares and how to give share options. or feel free to get in touch, we’d love to help!
+If you have any questions, or still aren't sure on the best way to go - here’s a more detailed article on how to give someone shares and how to give share options. or feel free to get in touch and book some time with an expert, we’d love to help!